Value of an advisor: T is for tax-smart planning and investing

-Earlier this year I was at a children’s birthday party and had the chance to catch up with some friends I hadn’t seen in a long time.
-During our conversation the normal questions were asked: “Gen, you work in asset management, right?”
+Earlier this year I was at a large family gathering chatting with some cousins I hadn’t seen in a long time.
+During our conversation the normal questions were asked: “Got kids?
+What do you do?”
 Once I explained what I do, I got the usual response.
 “So honestly, do you think working with a financial advisor is worth it?”
 I told them about the value that advisors provide by helping investors remain in the market through difficult times, by actively rebalancing their portfolios, diversifying their investments, and how they can help reduce the bite that taxes take.
-Once taxes came into the conversation, one of my friends chimed in and said, “Ah, I hate paying taxes, but it’s the name of the game.
+Once taxes came into the conversation my uncle chimed in and said, “Ah, I hate paying taxes, but it’s the name of the game.
 You have to pay when you’re making money.”

-I had to agree with her, to a point.
+I had to agree with him, to a point.
 Paying taxes isn’t an enjoyable part of the investment process.
 But it doesn’t have to be a necessary part of the investment process.

 Value of an Advisor = A+B+C+T

 This is the fourth and last blog in our 2023 series, discussing why Russell Investments believes in the value of advisors, based on this easy-to-remember formula:Click image to enlarge

 In earlier blogs, we discussed the value of active rebalancing, the importance of behavioral coaching and the customized wealth planning that many advisors are now providing for their clients and often, their families.

 In this blog, we’re going to talk about the T in our formula – the value of tax-efficient planning and investing.
 Because it’s not about what the investors make.
 It’s about what they keep.